-A fundamental understanding of the basics when trading forex and other instruments help provide a more positive trading experience.
-Find out more about some important trading terms below, including:
+A more positive trading experience begins with understanding the fundamentals of trading forex and other instruments.
+Learn more about some key trading terms below, including:

 - Currency pair, cross pairs, base currency, and quote currency